A Tori Kelly Christmas: Promotion

+Live performances

 On December 21, Kelly performed a holiday concert at Anaheim's Drive-In to promote the album.
 The Orange County Register writer Kelli Skye Fadroski praised Kelly's performance calling it "powerful and often moving".
 Babyface also performed as a special guest.
 To promote the album further, Kelly flew to New York City and made her debut in the 94th annual Macy's Thanksgiving Day Parade performing "25th" from atop a picture-perfect village on a float.
 On December 2, she also performed at NBC's Christmas in Rockefeller Center.

 Singles

 The first single for the album was a cover of "Let It Snow" featuring Babyface.
 It was released on October 29, 2020.
 "25th" was released as the second single of the album on November 25, 2020.
 A music video was released on November 26, 2020 and was directed by Jo Roy.

 Track listing

 All tracks are produced by Tori Kelly, Babyface and Demonte Posey, except where noted.